Howard - Halley Family Photo Album

 Antioch Baptist Church records listed him as a Member.
 Source: Antioch Baptist Church records(1860 to 1870)

-Marriage of Flora Ann Yon and William F. Parish.
+Marriage of Flora Ann Yon and William F. Parish on May 15th 1870.

 Additional information about Calhoun County, FL around 1870: Click here to see a map from this timeperiod.